Reading time: 15min

 - Cluster them mostly by duration (don’t be too strict in your first clustering tries),

-- Think about my week and where the most important activities might be possible.
-For the short-duration tasks you can find a slot usually quickly, the longer-duration ones have to be scheduled or maybe even broken down or at least you begin with them and see.
+- Think about my week and where the most important activities are possible.
+For the short-duration tasks you can find a slot usually quickly.
+The longer-duration one’s have to be scheduled or maybe even broken down.
+At least you start with them and see.

-- Day by day you are trying to cross scheduled activities from that list and your daily digital list for small things like shopping, household activities.
-If you could not make even 1 from the achievement plan, in your check-out you will analyze the reason (maybe the daily job kept you too busy today) and it’s okay.
+- Day by day you cross scheduled activities from that list and your daily digital list for small things.
+Like shopping or household activities.
+If you could not make even 1 from the achievement plan, in your check-out you analyze the reason.
+Maybe the daily job kept you too busy today and it’s okay.
+Let it be okay.

-- As long as you do the check-out and check-in in the morning and in the evening you are focussed on your goals.
+- As long as you do the check-out and check-in you are focused on your goals.

-If you need further information about the psychology and principles behind this planning system and time management in general, read this post about Principles on the Returns on Time!
+Read about the psychology and principles behind this planning system: Principles on Returns on Time.
 An important thing is not to put yourself under stress or pressure in this whole adventure.

 When you cannot finish certain tasks, it’s fine.
 It wasn’t meant to be today or this week.
 So these goals stay on the list for next week.
 It is not important to perfectly stick to a plan, it’s important to have a plan.
 Having a plan and staying on it makes the difference!

-Supportive to the achievement plan system, here’s how you apply Goal-Setting Methods that help you finding the long and medium term goals on your achievement plan.
+Supportive to the achievement plan system, apply Goal-Setting Methods.
+They further help you finding the long and medium term goals on your achievement plan.